xar-network/xar-network/docs/delegator-guide-cli.md

 ### A Note on Gas and Fees

-Transactions on the Cosmos Hub network need to include a transaction fee in order to be processed.
+Transactions on the  Hub network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 ```
 fees = ceil(gas * gasPrices)